Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/More Information Sources.md

 6) Here is the link of the GP registration : https://www.studentarts.nl/en/ (Whether or not you trust or use their GP service you have to register with one and this one is for free if you have a European health insurance card) (Jiwoo knows already)

-7)  And if you want to order food then the two sites we usually use here are: 1) http://justeat.nl  2) https://www.thuisbezorgd.nl
+7) Websites to order food: 1) http://justeat.nl  2) https://www.thuisbezorgd.nl 3) https://www.ubereats.com/nl

 8) The 40% discount with bus travel within Groningen can be found here: https://qbuzz.nl/GD/

 9) For people who like cats but can't keep as pets: http://opznkop.nl/english

 10) Language centrum Groningen, for those interested in learning Dutch http://www.rug.nl/language-centre/language-courses/dutch/general-skills/